 . . .

 K “Wear sunscreen.
 Wear hearing protection; listen attentively.
 Wear chainsaw safety chaps; cut with care.
 Eat dessert: First.
 Learn to tie a bowline (and a bow tie).
 Stop, pause, think.
 Eschew fear.
 Transcend: Maintain FL 44; Make A Few Discrete Dives And Diversions To TPA (Traffic Pattern Altitude).
-And find the First Amendment.”
+Find the First Amendment.
+Plant a garden.
+Do something, anything (good).”

 . . .